WHY SUPPORT SCHOLARSHIPS?

 DID YOU KNOW?

-- More than 40% of students in the Class of 2017 are the first in their family to attend college.
-First-generation students, like these young women and men at Caldwell, are highly academically motivated, yet they are far more likely than their peers to face financial barriers to higher education.
+- 55% of students in the Class of 2019 are first-generation, which means that both parents (or single parent) have no college degree.
+First-generation students, like these young women and men at Caldwell, are often academically motivated and skilled, yet they are far more likely than their peers to face financial barriers to higher education.
+According to the Center for First-Generation Student Success, first-generation students may also have difficulty navigating the “hidden curriculum” of college procedures, policies, and expectations.

-- With 19 states and 29 countries represented on campus by a student body that is far more ethnically diverse than many of the university’s peers, Caldwell is an incubator in which the next generation of leaders can learn, exchange ideas, and develop skills needed for future success.
+- With 21 states and 33 countries represented on campus by an undergraduate student body that is far more ethnically diverse than many of the university’s peers, Caldwell is an incubator in which the next generation of leaders can learn, exchange ideas, and develop the skills needed for future success.

-- The need for financial aid will increase.
+- 79% of all full-time undergraduates were awarded need-based aid (from the government, university and/or other sources) during the 2018-19 academic year.
 Much of what makes Caldwell a place that welcomes diversity can be attributed to an unwavering commitment to sustaining a strong financial aid program.
 Because scholarships are a priority, we must grow our capacity to support our students, anticipating a future in which their financial aid needs will increase.

 TYPES OF SCHOLARSHIPS